Has anyone been through this process?

 I went through this at the start of this year, at the Ausländerbehörde in Berlin.
 I gather that you're already in Germany and not applying through an Embassy somewhere...and I think for Australians and NZers its the same process.

 I had to wait a couple weeks for an appointment, and before doing that, had to register at the local Burgeramt to get my Personalauswiesnummer (personal I.D. number).
 But once I had the appointment, I went along on the day with photo copy of passport, a bank statement from my Australian bank account (just a print out from internet banking), a copy of my travel insurance (which was only valid for 10 months) and I think that's pretty much it.
 I also had a confirmed(but not paid for) print out for a flight back to Aus for around the same date as my insurance expiration date, but the lady didn't care about that.
-THey gave me a working holiday visa on the spot which was valid for 12 months from date of issue, despite my insurance not going the full time etc. almost 7 years ago
+THey gave me a working holiday visa on the spot which was valid for 12 months from date of issue, despite my insurance not going the full time etc. about 7 years ago

 Hi there, Where r u applying from because I did it in London at the german embassy with proof of funds in aussie dollars, 12 months travel insurance dated from the day i intended the visa to start and self addressed registered post courier bag.
 She was really good at the counter and said even though I had the money i still needed a flight to germany for the intended start day of the visa.
 So i went home booked a flight that morning and faxed it to her and i picked my visum up the next day.